abarthakur/multilabel-deep-metric/README.md

 #### Network and Loss

 * We use a dense network with a single hidden layer as the metric function.
 Preliminary experiments do not show any improvements in increasing number of hidden layers.
-Moreover, in a directly supervised learning setting (where we try to predict ), single hidden layer networks performed the best by our experiments.
+Moreover, in a directly supervised learning setting (where we try to predict labels as targets), single hidden layer networks performed the best by our experiments.
 In a supervised learning setting, this can be attributed to the sparsity and high dimensionality of the features - various works have shown that SVMs and other linear classifiers perform better in such domains - which allows greater linear separability.

 * We use the Triplet Loss to train our network.
 Other possible choices are Contrastive Loss and Magnet Loss, but we choose triplet loss mainly because it has had quite a bit of empirical success in the related domain of multi-class classification with large number of classes (for example person reidentification) as well as ranking images.